graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 A Default of `null` is only allowed on Optional fields.
 The Default must be compatible with the Modified Type of the field.

+Input Parameters define one or more Alternate Input or Simple types, possibly with a documentation string, Modifiers and/or a Default.

+The order of Alternates is significant.
+Alternates are merged by their type and can be merged if their Modifiers match.
+Default values are merged as Constant values.

 ### Output type

 An Input type is an Object type with the following Term differences,